Alan4247748/friendly-potato/README.md

 ### Deployment

-I'm using GitHub as my cloud/local memory card and to learn a continuous integration best practices.
-I then autheticate from to netlify to serve and deploy the final website.
+I'm using GitHub as my cloud and Git as my local memory card and to practice some continuous integration techniques.

+For deployment, I will be testing both Netlify (I know) and Vercel (I don't) to serve and deploy the final website.